minhtienvu/nimble_assignment/README.md

 - SASS
 - RSpec(Unit tests)
 - Heroku
+- JWT to create a token to call API

 ### NOTE
 - Because I use the Programmable Search Engine of Google with `a free account with 100 search queries per day`.
 If you search more than 100 words, it will raise an error `Quota exceeded for quota metric 'Queries' and limit 'Queries per day'`